 Guests revealed for this Friday's Late Late Show

-Donegal’s most famous son Daniel O’Donnell will be in studio to chat about coming home for Christmas to spend time with Majella in the house the country coveted on Room to Improve earlier this year.
-He’ll be telling viewers about singing for the Pope and venturing very far out of his comfort zone as he and Majella travelled across America for their next road trip.
-Daniel will also be treating viewers to one of his favourite hits.
+Coming from a parish of 447 people in Longford, Mullinalaghta St Columba's beat the mighty Kilmacud Crokes, making history by becoming the first Longford side to collect the Leinster club Senior Football Championship title.
+Ryan hears more about how they came in as massive underdogs but left as the first Longford side ever to contest a final at this level.

-And we will be meeting the final three celebrities who will be tripping the light fantastic across the Dancing With The Stars ballroom floor.
+There’ll also be comedy from Pat Shortt, and music is from pop sensation Anne-Marie, and The Three Amigos.

-The Late Late Show airs this Friday, December 7, RTÉ One, at 9.35pm.
+Only on The Late Late Show, RTÉ One, Friday, December 14 at 9.35pm

 Leave your comment